UniVoucher/UniVoucher-For-Woocommerce/readme.txt

 * Dynamic product image generation with drag-and-drop customization interface

 == Upgrade Notice ==

+= 1.3.5 =
+Feature update with new Tools page.
+This version adds administrative utilities including a Find Missing Cards tool for inventory reconciliation and moves Stock Sync functionality to the new Tools page for better organization.

+= 1.3.4 =
+Important update fixing checkout validation timing issues.
+This version ensures on-demand limits and wallet balance validation run earlier in the checkout process to prevent bypass scenarios.
+Highly recommended for all users using on-demand mode.

+= 1.3.3 =
+Important update with enhanced validation for on-demand orders.
+This version adds comprehensive wallet balance checking to prevent checkout when total on-demand cards across all cart items exceed the internal wallet balance for any token/chain combination.
+Recommended for all users using on-demand mode.

 = 1.3.2 =
 Minor update with enhanced plugin metadata and improved documentation for WordPress.org directory listing.